 Be sure to include a self-addressed stamped envelope for the DMV to mail your new registration documents and stickers.

-How to Eliminate the Tag Renewal Process Through Permanent Registration
+Eliminating the Tag Renewal Process Through Permanent Registration

 You can stop worrying about your tag renewal by signing up for a permanent Alaska vehicle registration.
 To qualify, you must meet certain requirements based on the location and the vehicle.
 Learn more about permanent registrations by downloading our free guide.